cc-archive/cc-cert-core/index.md

    * Responding to Creative Commons License Violations
    * Formulating Open Policies

 * [Technical](technical/index.md)
    * Using License Choosers
    * Searching for CC Licensed Content
    * Legal vs Technical Openness

+In addition to being its own standalone certificate, CORE is foundational curricula from which specialized Creative Commons certificates are built.
+Creative Commons certificates for librarians, educators, and government start with a subset of CORE as foundation, on top of which specialized learning is added specific to how each profession uses Creative Commons.
+Getting a Creative Commons librarian, educator, or government certificate involves completing both the CORE and specialized learning parts.

+While only a subset of CORE is used for each specialized certificate, all of CORE is open and accessible.
+Librarians, educators, and government staff wanting to pursue deeper knowledge can access and learn from all of CORE even parts not on their learning path.